etc-msu/etc/etc/docs/tech_levels.rst

 The Educational Technology Center, with the approval of the appropriate academic and administrative units, has developed a set of standards for classroom technology installations on the campus of Missouri State University.

 The 3 technology levels outlined below are the most common installations found on the campus.
 Each technology level describes the components and equipment that may be assigned to that category.
-While these are the established standards, any variations to classroom technology must be reviewed by the ETC. Contact the Classroom Coordinator, `David Caravella <mailto:davidcaravella@missouristate.edu>`_ at 65959.
+While these are the established standards, any variations to classroom technology must be reviewed by the ETC. Contact the Classroom Coordinator, `David Caravella <mailto:davidcaravella@missouristate.edu>`_ at (417) 836-5959 or the ETC Director, `Andrew Lokie <mailto:andrewlokie@missouristate.edu>`_ at (417) 836-4807.

 **Note**: Level 3 upgrades include the basic presentation standards found in Level 2, but may also include "add-ons" of other specialized systems that are integrated into the classroom’s audio/video systems.
 These items may include: interactive boards, document camera, microscope video systems, ITV, student computer, Student Response System (SRS), and other technologies.
 Please review the standard classroom levels when considering the submission of a classroom upgrade request.